 There's a worse PDF problem than slowness.
 It's the moment when Adobe Acrobat or another general-purpose viewer crashes mid-review on a heavy drawing, taking unsaved markup with it.
-For an architect or engineer who just spent 45 minutes annotating a 100 MB construction set before a deadline, the crash is the single most disruptive software failure in the daily workflow.
+For an architect or engineer who just spent 45 minutes annotating a heavy 50-200 MB+ project set before a deadline, the crash is the single most disruptive software failure in the daily workflow.
 This page covers why crashes happen on heavy PDFs, what to do when one happens, and what to look for in a tool that handles large files more reliably.

 Why PDF tools crash on heavy CAD drawings

 Most crashes on heavy PDFs trace back to memory pressure or render-pipeline failures rather than file corruption.
-A typical 100 MB construction PDF contains tens of thousands of vector elements, embedded fonts, layer metadata, and often a series of high-resolution raster images.
+Even a dense 20-50 MB construction PDF carries tens of thousands of vector elements (a 50-200 MB+ project set has far more), embedded fonts, layer metadata, and often a series of high-resolution raster images.
 Adobe Acrobat's render pipeline allocates memory aggressively to cache rendered tiles, and on machines with 8 GB of RAM (still common in 2026) the cache competes with other applications.
 When memory pressure crosses a threshold, the renderer either degrades visibly (mid-pan freezes, chunk-loading) or the process crashes.
-On Mac specifically, parts of Adobe's stack are not fully native to Apple Silicon, and the Rosetta translation layer adds memory overhead that pushes some configurations over the threshold faster than on Windows. macOS Preview crashes less often but truncates large files silently — opening only the first ~30% of pages on a heavy set without warning the user.
+On Mac specifically, parts of Adobe's stack are not fully native to Apple Silicon, and the Rosetta translation layer adds memory overhead that pushes some configurations over the threshold faster than on Windows. macOS Preview crashes less often but truncates large files silently, opening only the first ~30% of pages on a heavy set without warning the user.

 How Ncored avoids crashes on heavy PDFs

-Ncored's render architecture was designed specifically for the heavy-PDF case.
-The page cache is bounded — memory usage stays predictable even on 300+ MB files — and the render pipeline gracefully degrades rather than crashes if memory pressure rises.
-Atomic save means that even in the rare case of an external crash (operating system kernel panic, power loss), the file on disk is never half-written; either the previous save state survives or the new save state survives, never a corrupted intermediate.
-For markup specifically, Ncored auto-checkpoints annotations every few seconds, so even if the application is force-quit, the markup added in the last few minutes is recovered on next open.
-The net result is that a 45-minute markup session on a 100 MB construction drawing reliably produces a saved file, every time.
+Ncored was built specifically for the heavy-PDF case.
+Memory usage stays predictable even on 300+ MB files, and the view degrades gracefully rather than crashing if memory pressure rises.
+Atomic, crash-safe save means that even in the rare case of an external crash (operating system kernel panic, power loss), the file on disk is never half-written; either the previous save state survives or the new save state survives, never a corrupted intermediate.
+For markup specifically, Ncored has automatic crash recovery, so even if the application is force-quit, the unsaved edits from your session are restored on next open.
+The net result is that a 45-minute markup session on a heavy 50-200 MB+ project set reliably produces a saved file, every time.

 Bounded memory usage on heavy files

-Page cache stays predictable; render pipeline degrades gracefully under memory pressure rather than crashing.
+Memory usage stays predictable; the view degrades gracefully under memory pressure rather than crashing.

 Atomic save protection